yashsahugtx/skype-docs/Skype/UCMA/general-application-activation.md

 > [!IMPORTANT]
-> <P>Trusted application must have the appropriate firewall exceptions in Windows Firewall on the computer on which the UCMA-based applications are running, and on any applicable corporate firewalls.</P>
+> Trusted application must have the appropriate firewall exceptions in Windows Firewall on the computer on which the UCMA-based applications are running, and on any applicable corporate firewalls.